pism/pism/doc/sphinx/manual/practical-usage/interpolation.rst

 To use this code, make sure that

-- the projection used by PISM's internal grid was specified (see :ref:`sec-projections`)
+- the coordinate reference system used by PISM's internal grid was specified (see :ref:`sec-crs`)
-- an input (often climate or ocean forcing) file contains projection information (again, see :ref:`sec-projections`).
+- an input (often climate or ocean forcing) file contains projection information (again, see :ref:`sec-crs`).

 PISM will automatically choose the interpolation method depending of the *interpolation direction*: